Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Introduction

-Co-channel coexistence of different technologies is in general a well known and investigated issue.
-For example, all technologies using the \ac{ISM} bands need to apply some mechanism to limit the interference produced to possible coexisting ones.
-Just to mention a few, ZigBee and WiFi adopt a \ac{CSMA/CA} mechanism, Bluetooth implements \ac{FHSS}, and LoRa implements \ac{CSS}.
-Additionally, proposals to further mitigate the reciprocal interference have been presented in the literature (e.g., \cite{polak2020performance,1230133}), also considering Wi-Fi and LTE in unlicensed ISM bands \cite{6957143,8806680}.
-Nevertheless, co-channel coexistence represents a new topic when discussing the ITS band, which is nowadays associated with IEEE 802.11p and sidelink LTE-V2X (simply LTE-V2X in the following, for conciseness).
-To the best of our knowledge, such topic is indeed considered only in a few early works \cite{BazZanSarMar:C20,roux2020performance} and the study published in the ETSI TR 103 766 \cite{ETSI_TR_103_766}, where a few solutions to reduce the impact of inter-technology interference are proposed and preliminary investigated.
+The co-channel coexistence of different technologies is in general a well known and studied issue.
+For example, all technologies that use the \ac{ISM} bands must apply some mechanisms to limit the interference produced to possible coexisting technologies.
+Just to name a few, ZigBee and WiFi adopt a \ac{CSMA/CA} mechanism, Bluetooth implements \ac{FHSS}, and LoRa implements \ac{CSS}.
+Furthermore, proposals have been presented in the literature to further mitigate mutual interference, for example considering Wi-Fi and LTE in the unlicensed ISM bands \cite{6957143,8806680}.
+However, co-channel coexistence represents a new topic when it comes to the ITS band, which is today associated with IEEE 802.11p and LTE-V2X sidelink (simply LTE-V2X below, for the sake of conciseness).
+As far as we know, this topic is in fact taken into consideration only in some early works \cite{BazZanSarMar:C20, roux2020performance,9644653} and in the study published in ETSI TR 103 766 \cite{ETSI_TR_103_766}, where some solutions are proposed and preliminary investigated to reduce the impact of inter-technology interference.

-This paper focuses on a solution to mitigate reciprocal interference between IEEE~802.11p and LTE-V2X communications consisting in the insertion of an easy-to-store and fixed short preamble to the LTE-V2X signal, which improves IEEE~802.11p awareness and reduces the inter-technology collision probability.
-As this preamble sequence is fixed and predefined, LTE-V2X stations can use a recorded sequence and do not need to implement the IEEE~802.11p standard; they could directly use a pre-recorded sequence.
-Additionally, this solution appears by design compatible with IEEE 802.11bd and also extendable to sidelink 5G-V2X.
-The preamble insertion is part of one of the mitigation methods discussed in \cite{ETSI_TR_103_766}, used together with a time domain sharing mechanism that distinguishes between LTE-V2X and ITS-G5 time-slots.
-However, the insertion of the preamble has never been considered as a standalone solution and a formal analysis of its implications has not been provided in the previous works.
+In this paper, we propose and investigate a solution to mitigate collisions due to mutual interference between IEEE~802.11p and LTE-V2X communications, which consists in the insertion of a fixed preamble at the beginning of the LTE-V2X signal that improves the sensing capability of IEEE~802.11p.
+Because this preamble sequence is fixed and predefined, LTE-V2X stations can use a recorded sequence and do not need to implement the IEEE~802.11p standard.
+In addition, this solution is compatible with IEEE 802.11bd and can be extended to 5G-V2X sidelink.

+Although the insertion of the preamble is part of one of the methods discussed in the ETSI technical report \cite{ETSI_TR_103_766}, where it is used together with a time domain sharing mechanism that distinguishes between LTE-V2X and ITS-G5 slots, this mechanism has never been proposed as a stand-alone coexistence mitigation solution and a formal analysis of its implications has not been provided in the previous works.